PR Predictions for 2022 - Copper State of Mind: public relations, media, and marketing in Arizona

 Read Abbie Fink's blog post for this episode: "What Does the Future Hold?"

-If you enjoyed this episode, check out the PRGN Presents podcast, hosted by Abbie Fink, featuring conversations about PR, marketing, and communications with members of the Public Relations Global Network, "the world’s local public relations agency.”
+If you enjoyed this episode, you might also like the PRGN Presents podcast, hosted by Abbie Fink, featuring conversations about PR, marketing, and communications with members of the Public Relations Global Network, "the world’s local public relations agency.”

 Need to hire a PR firm?